masagrator/nvn-shader-compiler/README.md

         "output/vertex.epicshf" and "output/fragment.epicshf".
-If this names a specific file instead (has a file extension, e.g. "output/out.bin"), exactly one shader must be compiled in this call and it is written straight to that path -- refuses to run if more than one shader is being compiled --debug
+If this names a specific file instead (has a file extension, e.g. "output/out.bin"), exactly one shader must be compiled in this call and it is written straight to that path -- refuses to run if more than one shader is being compiled.
+  --debug
         trace every stub call
   --no-glsl-separable
-        loaded shaders will be linked (allows better optimizations at the cost of being unusable in contexts of other shaders) --output-gpu-binaries
+        loaded shaders will be linked (allows better optimizations at the cost of being unusable in contexts of other shaders).
+  --output-gpu-binaries
-        output gpu code and control sections with data for Nintendo Switch, and also add NV IR into control section needed to compile shader at runtime on Windows when running game in NVN development environment --output-thin-gpu-binaries
+        output gpu code and control sections with data for Nintendo Switch, and also add NV IR into control section needed to compile shader at runtime on Windows when running game in NVN development environment.
+  --output-thin-gpu-binaries
-        output gpu code and control sections with data for Nintendo Switch --opt-level
+        output gpu code and control sections with data for Nintendo Switch.
+  --opt-level
-        optimization level, default means it's enabled at the level hardcoded in glslc --debug-level
+        optimization level, 'default' means it's enabled at the level hardcoded in glslc. when set to 'none' using loops generates bad IR output that ends in compilation error.
+  --debug-level
-        output to main blob DEBUG_INFO section with amount of details that depends on chosen level --fast-math-mask
+        output to main blob DEBUG_INFO section with amount of details that depends on chosen level.
+  --fast-math-mask
         which shader stages should have enabled fast math optimizations that may not correspond correctly to IEEE.